 [Expand How many barcodes do I need?]
 It is best practice to get a different barcode for each product or product variation.
-This is because stores use barcodes for two primary purposes: 1.
-Barcodes are used for obtaining the price of the product when scanned at the checkout.
-2. Barcodes are used for keeping track of stock and deciding when to reorder an item.
+This is because stores use barcodes for two primary purposes.
+Firstly, barcodes identify the price of the product when scanned at the checkout.
+Secondly, barcodes track stockt and reorder levels.

 This means that if the retailers only use barcodes for option 1, you can get away with having the same barcode for 2 product variations (i.e. different colours of the same product), however if the retailer uses barcodes for option 2 as well, then a different barcode will be required for each product variation.

-In general retailers prefer to stock products that will be straight forward to manage.
-Some retailers may prefer not to stock products if they have to manually count how many are left of each size and reorder accordingly.
-Therefore is is recommended that you have a different barcode for each variation.[/expand]
+In general retailers prefer to stock products that will be easy to manage.
+Some retailers will not stock products if they have to manually count stock before reordering.
+Therefore we recommend you have a different barcode for each variation (SKU).[/expand]

 [Expand Will Your Barcodes Work Worldwide?]
 Yes they will.
-We can supply both EAN-13 Barcodes (which are used worldwide) and UPC-A Barcodes (USA and Canada).[/expand]
+We supply barcodes internationally.[/expand]

 [Expand Do Your Barcodes Work in Every Shop?]
-Our barcodes are accepted in nearly all stores worldwide, however there are a few exceptions.
+Most stores accept our barcodes, however there are a few exceptions.
 For further details, please see Barcode Acceptance.[/expand]

 [Expand What Type of Barcode Do I need?]
 If you’re not sure which kind of barcode you need for your product, our quick rule of thumb is as follows: